spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/converting-images/retrieving-converted-images.md

 title: Retrieving converted images
 ---

-You can retrieve the url or path to a converted image by specifying the conversion name in the `getUrl`, `getTemporaryUrl` and `getPath` functions:
+You can retrieve the url or path to a converted image by specifying the conversion name in the `getUrl`, `getTemporaryUrl` (only available when using an S3 disk) and `getPath` functions:

 ```php
 $mediaItems = $newsItem->getMedia('images');